 How to fix crooked teeth

 The most common crooked teeth treatment is braces.
-These come in many styles (you can read more about the different types of braces here), but they all work by gradually shifting the teeth into a better alignment.
+There are various types of braces for adults and for children, but they all work by gradually shifting the teeth into a better alignment.

 Treatment with braces on crooked teeth usually takes 12-18 months, but more severe cases can take longer.
-Some teeth may need to be filed down to create more space between teeth or to even up the edges.
+Sometimes it's necessary to do teeth filing to create more space between teeth or to even up the edges.
+And some patients will need spacers before braces to make room for the braces themselves to be fitted properly.

 If you have slightly crooked teeth, or it's only your front teeth which need to be straightened, treatment may be quicker and cheaper.
 Certain brands of braces offer special crooked front teeth solutions designed just for this purpose.